Yar Mohammad Khan: Assassination of Sheikh Mujibur Rahman

 On 15 August 1975, a group of junior army officers invaded the presidential residence with tanks and killed Mujib, his family and personal staff.
 Only his daughters Sheikh Hasina Wajed and Sheikh Rehana, who were visiting West Germany, survived.
 When Yar Mohammad Khan heard the news of Bangabandhu's death over radio he collapsed from his chair to the floor.
 He suffered a minor cardiac arrest.
 Family members took him to a hospital and when he returned to his sense he said to put ice on his head.
 He couldn't accept the fact of the assassination of Sheikh Mujibur Rahman.
 Yar Mohammad loved Bangabandhu Sheikh Mujibur Rahman so much that he did everything to stand beside him.

-Acknowledgment of Achievement
+Acknowledgment of achievement

-June 12, 1970, Abdul Hamid Khan Bhashani, Yar Mohammad Khan and Sheikh Mujibur Rahman gathered at a wedding program of Yar Mohammad Khan's eldest daughter Shamim Akhtar Khan.

 Yar Mohammad Khan was a giver and not a taker.
 Yar Mohammad Khan played a bigger role in establishing Bangladesh Awami League in the Dhaka city and being the owner by publishing Ittefaq which played a vital role during the liberation period.
 The Awami League's first office was on the ground floor of Yar Mohammed Khan's three-storey house on 18, Karkunbari Lane.
 Many of the present generation do not know the name of the Awami League's founder and its innumerable leaders and workers.
 However, Sheikh Mujibur Rahman acknowledged the contribution of Yar Mohammad Khan in his autobiography The Unfinished Memoirs.

 Death

-Khan died from cardiac arrest on August 29, 1981, at CMC Hospital Vellore, Tamil Nadu, India.
+The illustrious son of the Dhaka city, Khan died from cardiac arrest on August 29, 1981, at CMC Hospital Vellore, Tamil Nadu, India.
 Survivors included his wife, two sons, five daughters, a host of relatives, and admirers.